Lee Moskowitz

 Making positive relationships the central part of your school is the key to creating a positive school culture.
 Staff wants to work for you, kids want to be there, and the community is strong and supportive when strong relationships are fostered each and every day.

-Annie Lovercamp, Assistant Principal at Warrensburg High School
+-Annie Lovercamp, Assistant Principal at Warrensburg High School

 Building relationships with your staff and students and finding little ways to celebrate them as individuals.